myminseok/tkg-publish-images-scripts/README.md

 ```
 ./upload-images.sh
 ```
 now you are ready to install TKG.
+Enjoy Tanzu!